Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Non-Closed-Set Video Unsupervised Domain Adaptation

 With the inclusion of temporal features and multi-modal information (e.g., optical flow or audio), PVDA is also more challenging than its image-based counterpart (PDA~\cite{cao2018partial}) as negative transfer could be additionally triggered by the alignment of either temporal features or the multi-modal information.
 The key to tackling PVDA lies in mitigating negative effects brought by the unknown outlier label space $\mathcal{Y}_{S}\backslash \mathcal{Y}_{T}$ leveraging on the additional temporal or multi-modality features effectively.
 The pioneering work, Partial Adversarial Temporal Attentive Network (PATAN)~\cite{xu2021partial} proposes to tackle PVDA by the filtering of source-only outlier classes to mitigate negative transfer.
 To achieve this, PATAN leverages temporal features from two perspectives.
 Firstly, PATAN constructs temporal features such that those in outlier source-only classes discriminate those in the target classes by an attentive combination of local temporal features, where the attention builds upon the contribution of the local temporal features towards the class filtration process where source-only classes are filtered.
 Secondly, PATAN exploits temporal features toward the filtration of source-only classes to alleviate the effects of the misclassification of spatial features.

 Later, the Multi-modality Cluster-calibrated partial Adversarial Network (MCAN)~\cite{wang2022calibrating} also tackles PVDA by filtering source-only outlier classes, exploiting the multi-modal features (optical flow feature) in addition to the spatial and temporal features leveraged in PATAN.
 MCAN further improves PVDA performance by dealing with label distribution shift~\cite{garg2020unified} across the source and target domain by clustering video features and weighing them accordingly such that MCAN promotes positive transfers of relevant source data and suppresses negative transfers of irrelevant source data jointly.
+Meanwhile, importance weighting~\cite{zhang2018importance} is an alternative approach for PVDA which leverages a two domain classifier strategy, where one domain classifier assigns the importance score of source samples and the other is applied to reduce the Jensen-Shannon divergence between the weighted source and target density.